workalendar/workalendar/README.rst

 ========

-Workalendar is a Python module that offers classes able to handle calendars, list legal / religious holidays and gives workday-related computation functions.
+Workalendar is a Python module that offers classes able to handle calendars, list legal / religious holidays and gives working-day-related computation functions.

 Status
 ======